 There are days when nothing seems to go right, but thankfully they are balanced out with others where just one act can brighten up your entire day.
-A few weeks ago, I was a bit under the weather with a summer cold and feeling a bit sorry for myself.
-I’d just drank the last of my favourite teabags that I’d brought back from the USA, so I was delighted to receive an email from Adagio Teas asking me if I’d like to try some of their specialty teas.
+I was a bit under the weather with a summer cold and I’d just drank the last of my favourite teabags from America when I received an email from Adagio Teas UK asking me if I’d like to try some of their specialty teas.
 Of course, I jumped at the chance.

-A lovely parcel arrived shortly afterwards with a sample selection of their black teas including some with fruity flavours and even a chocolate one.
+A lovely parcel arrived shortly afterward with a sample selection of their black teas including some with fruity flavours and even a chocolate one.

 So kitted out with my infuser teapot and my samples of loose black teas I started to try out some new flavours.
 I rather enjoyed the ceremony of brewing a cup of tea.
 The waiting made me savour the taste even more.